OptimisticTrousers/word-reminder/README.md

 ## Technologies

 Word Reminder is built with PostgresQL, React.js, and Express.js in TypeScript.
-Word Reminder was first built as a chrome extension.
+Word Reminder was first built as a browser extension.

-The Word Reminder chrome extension leverages the [Web Push API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API) to send desktop push notifications that show the user a list of the words in their word reminders.
+The Word Reminder browser extension leverages the [Web Push API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API) to send desktop push notifications that show the user a list of the words in their word reminders.
 It utilizes [Chrome APIs](https://developer.chrome.com/docs/extensions/reference/api) to [create a custom selection context menu](https://developer.chrome.com/docs/extensions/reference/api/contextMenus), saving the user's id in order to create [PushSubscriptions](https://developer.mozilla.org/en-US/docs/Web/API/PushSubscription) using the [Chrome Storage Sync API](https://developer.chrome.com/docs/extensions/reference/api/storage#property-sync), and the [Chrome Runtime API](https://developer.chrome.com/docs/extensions/reference/api/runtime#event-onMessage) to communicate between the extension and service worker, among other things.

 The Word Reminder mobile app uses [Capacitor](https://capacitorjs.com/) to convert the extension into a WebView-based mobile app.
-The mobile port reuses as much code used in the chrome extension as possible.
+The mobile port reuses as much code used in the browser extension as possible.
 However, there are a few notable differences.
 The mobile port does not use any [Chrome APIs](https://developer.chrome.com/docs/extensions/reference/api) because they are not available inside of a WebView.
 Additionally, the [Web Push API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API#browser_compatibility) is not used since it is not available inside of a WebView.
 Instead, the mobiel app utilizes the [@capacitator/push-notifications](https://capacitorjs.com/docs/apis/push-notifications), an [offical Capacitor plugin](https://github.com/ionic-team/capacitor-plugins) which relies on [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging) and the [Apple Push Notification Service](https://developer.apple.com/documentation/usernotifications/sending-notification-requests-to-apns) under the hood.
-Unlike the chrome extension, the mobile app needs to explicitly request permission from the user to send push notifications.
+Unlike the browser extension, the mobile app needs to explicitly request permission from the user to send push notifications.
 Lastly, a text selection context menu option called "Word Reminder" is created with a custom plugin called [TextSelectionActionPlugin](https://github.com/OptimisticTrousers/word-reminder/blob/mobile/clients/android/app/src/main/java/com/wordreminder/www/TextSelectionActionPlugin.java) and by specifying an ACTION_PROCESS_TEXT intent-filter in [AndroidManifest.xml](https://github.com/OptimisticTrousers/word-reminder/blob/mobile/clients/android/app/src/main/AndroidManifest.xml).
 When the user highlights a word, this "Word Reminder" option will add the word to the user's dictionary across apps.
 More details on how this feature works is explained here: https://medium.com/androiddevelopers/custom-text-selection-actions-with-action-process-text-191f792d2999.
 Due to the aforementioned details, the mobile port does not need to use a service worker.

-The server, which both the mobile app and chrome extension use, utilizes the [Free Dictionary API](https://github.com/meetDeveloper/freeDictionaryAPI) to fetch word definitions.
+The server, which both the mobile app and browser extension use, utilizes the [Free Dictionary API](https://github.com/meetDeveloper/freeDictionaryAPI) to fetch word definitions.
 To fetch images for words (when available), it utilizes the [Wikimedia Commons API](https://commons.wikimedia.org/w/api.php?action=help&modules=main).
 For scheduling related to word reminders, [pg-boss](https://github.com/timgit/pg-boss) is used since it provides convinient APIs for job queuing with PostgresQL.
 The server uses [Amazon SES](https://aws.amazon.com/ses/) to send emails to users for email confirmation and resetting passwords.
 The server uses [Helmet](https://helmetjs.github.io/) to secure HTTP response headers.

 ## Features

-- Account authentication that allows a user's dictionary to be shared between mobile app and chrome extension
+- Account authentication that allows a user's dictionary to be shared between mobile app and browser extension
-- Allows users to get push notifications on both the chrome extension and mobile app
+- Allows users to get push notifications on both the browser extension and mobile app
 - Allows users to get definitions and images of words quickly
 - Allows users to search, sort, and filter words
 - Dark and light theme